SkylineCommunications/dataminer-docs/connector-help/connector_help/Ericsson_RX8200.md

 ### Service List Page

 This page contains a table that shows a list of the services.
-It is only available in the **3.1.0.x** driver range.
+It is only available in the **3.1.0.x** connector range.

 The table lists the following parameters: **Type**, **ID**, **Name** and **Encryption**.

 ### Service Split Page

 This page contains a table that shows a list of service splits.
-It is only available in the **3.1.0.x** driver range.
+It is only available in the **3.1.0.x** connector range.

 The table lists the following parameters: **Program Number**, **Service Name**, **Status**, **Ethernet Port 1**, **Ethernet Port 2**, **VBR**, **CBR Rate**, **Source IP**, **Source UDP Port**, **Destination IP**, **Destination UDP Port** and **TTL**.